 Carol graduated in medicine from Cambridge University.
-She then spent several years in different hospital specialities, including orthopaedic surgery and rheumatology, before entering general practice when her first son was born.
+She then spent time in different hospital specialities, including orthopaedic surgery and rheumatology, before entering general practice when her first son was born.

-Carol’s journalism and broadcasting developed in tandem with working as a GP, and she is now well-known as a media medic and as president of the Guild of Health Writers.
-She writes for The Sun newspaper and other titles.
-She also appears regularly on TV and radio, giving her opinion on topical health issues.
+Carol’s journalism and broadcasting developed in tandem with working as a GP, and she is now well-known as a media medic.
+She writes for The Sun newspaper and other titles, and broadcasts on TV and radio on topical health issues.

-Many of Carol’s non-fiction books are on child health and parenting, such as the much-loved guide Twins & Multiple Births.
-Her titles combine her professional expertise and her personal experience as a mother of three sons.
+Many of Carol’s non-fiction books are on child health and parenting, such as the much-loved guide Twins & Multiple Births, and the titles combine her professional expertise and her personal experience as a mother.
 As co-author of the book General Practice at a Glance, Carol won a British Medical Association book award in 2013.
 A companion volume, General Practice Cases at a Glance, appeared in 2016.

 Carol's frivolous side has never been far from the surface.
-As a student, she considered a career as a comedian despite a poor demand for Latin poetry recited in an Egyptian accent.
-Later, she became a columnist for Punch magazine, and her articles can still be found in dentists' waiting rooms.
-Now, her contemporary novels One Night at the Jacaranda and Hampstead Fever are infused with a sharp wit.
+She became a columnist for Punch magazine, and her articles can still be found in dentists' waiting rooms.
+Her contemporary novels One Night at the Jacaranda and Hampstead Fever are also infused with a sharp wit.
 A novel set in Alexandria is in the pipeline.

 Alongside writing and broadcasting, Carol teaches medical students at Imperial College, London, usually covering consultation skills, clinical reasoning, and medicine in the media.